fluviangumbo/Management-Calendar/README.md

 ## Usage

 The user will go to the webpage and the calendar will load all previously input data from local storage.
-If no prior data exists, then the calendar will display an empty view of the week.
+If no prior data exists, then the application will prompt the user to enter a company name before the calendar will display an empty view of the week.
 Each day will link to a separate page that is a spotlight of the tasks that are set for that day and the employees set to work on them.
+At the bottom of the main page is a table that shows all of the employees you have added and their workloads.

+############ IMAGE OF INDEX.HTML AND STATS TABLE

 You can add new employees and tasks at any time, but please make sure that you follow the instructions when inputting your data.
+There are two buttons at the top right of the screen that will open these inputs.

+############ IMAGES OF TASK/EMP MODALS

+Clicking on one of the buttons above a day on the main page will take you to a breakdown for that specific day of the week and provide you with more information.
+You will see a display of both the tasks that are set for the day and a list of all employees who are assigned to one of the day's tasks.

+############ IMAGE OF DAY.HTML

-You can link employees to tasks and then use the different views of the application to see your weekly tasks and project hours broken down how you prefer.
+This is also where you can link employees to tasks using the button at the top of the day page.

+############ IMAGE OF OFFCANVAS ASSIGN

 Please refer any suggestions to improve the site to the email address listed in the contact section below!

 ## Credits